Katy-katy/Web-log-analysis-using-MapReduce-Python/README.md

 ##Question 1:
 how many hits were made to the page /assets/js/the-associates.js ?

-To answer this question I wrote my_mapper_by_page.py and my_reducer.py.
-After running them on Hadoop, in part-00000 file I have the the number of hits for each different file on the Web site.
+To answer this question I wrote **my_mapper_by_page.py** and **my_reducer.py**.
+After running them on Hadoop, in part-00000 file I had the the number of hits for each different file on the Web site.
 For example:

 ……..